Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 4. Generative AI

 One of the significant impacts of Generative AI is its automation of complex tasks that were previously deemed beyond machines’ capabilities.
-Industries such as finance, healthcare, and legal can leverage Generative AI to analyze extensive data and make predictions, saving time and resources, and reducing human error.
+Industries such as finance, healthcare, and legal can leverage Generative AI to analyze extensive data and make predictions, saving time and resources and reducing human error.

 5. Adaptive AI